 Then press Ctrl + V to paste, and the cells are moved down three rows.
 Let's now try something a little more challenging.
 Let's move the bottom four rows up to the very top above row one.
 We'll start by cutting this content with Ctrl + X, and then navigating up to the top row.

 Hopefully the last example showed you how moving rows of data can be tricky and how easy it is to lose data when completing this task.
 To be on the safe side, be sure to use the right mouse button and E when moving cells, not pasting with Ctrl + V. To finish up this lesson, I'm going to summarize most of the commands we used today by removing all the blank rows and columns in this data set and rearranging the rows in the correct order.
 Let's start by removing the columns to the left of the data set.
 So I'll select with Ctrl + Space bar, and then I'll press Ctrl + Minus to delete.
 I'll press Ctrl + Minus again, and one more time.

-Let's now scroll up to the top, and I'll remove this blank row.
-Shift + Spacebar to select, and then Ctrl + -, and Ctrl + - one more time.
+Let's now scroll up to the top and I'll remove this blank row.
+Shift + Space bar to select, and then Ctrl + Minus, and Ctrl + Minus one more time.

 And to finish up, let's move the bottom four rows back to their original position.
 Let's scroll up to the top.

 Let's select them, Shift + Space bar, and then Shift + Down arrow.

-Let's cut with Ctrl + X, scroll down to the bottom with Ctrl + Down Arrow and then right mouse button E, and press Enter to insert.
+Let's cut with Ctrl + X, scroll down to the bottom with Ctrl + Down arrow, and then Right mouse button + E, and press Enter to insert.